-- Continue Town opposition to any connection of Railroad Street to Crabbs Branch Way due to the negative impacts of the high volume traffic flow that would result on Railroad Street and Washington Grove Lane, as well as the potential for additional cutthrough traffic through the Town. - Continue to support proposed access of the I-I-EOF zoned property (known as Roberts Oxygen) to Crabbs Branch Way, and seek long-term closing of that property's access to Railroad Street as called for in the Shady Grove Sector Plan, to help reduce industrial traffic crossing the CSX at-grade crossing on Railroad Street or traveling on Railroad Street through the Town. - Monitor possible creation of a two-lane industrial street bridging over the CSX tracks north of I-370, connecting Crabbs Branch Way to Oakmont Avenue to provide local access for industrially zoned properties, if the vacant Casey properties 6 and/or 7 are developed with relocated County services. - Seek to have the County reclassify Oakmont Avenue as a two-lane road in keeping with the residential communities on both sides of the tracks and the goal to minimize through traffic on these local, residential roads. - Support improved maintenance and preservation of the existing single-lane historic humpback bridge, as well as the improved maintenance of the at-grade crossing. - Seek full historic preservation designation of the existing historic bridge at the county, state and federal levels. - Continue opposition to planning and construction of a new multi-lane bridge from Oakmont Avenue or East Deer Park Drive across the CSX Railroad tracks.
+- Continue Town opposition to any connection of Railroad Street to Crabbs Branch Way due to the negative impacts of the high volume traffic flow that would result on Railroad Street and Washington Grove Lane, as well as the potential for additional cutthrough traffic through the Town. - Continue to support proposed access of the I-1-EOF zoned property (known as Roberts Oxygen) to Crabbs Branch Way, and seek long-term closing of that property's access to Railroad Street as called for in the Shady Grove Sector Plan, to help reduce industrial traffic crossing the CSX at-grade crossing on Railroad Street or traveling on Railroad Street through the Town. - Monitor possible creation of a two-lane industrial street bridging over the CSX tracks north of I-370, connecting Crabbs Branch Way to Oakmont Avenue to provide local access for industrially zoned properties, if the vacant Casey properties 6 and/or 7 are developed with relocated County services. - Seek to have the County reclassify Oakmont Avenue as a two-lane road in keeping with the residential communities on both sides of the tracks and the goal to minimize through traffic on these local, residential roads. - Support improved maintenance and preservation of the existing single-lane historic humpback bridge, as well as the improved maintenance of the at-grade crossing. - Continue opposition to planning and construction of a new multi-lane bridge from Oakmont Avenue or East Deer Park Drive across the CSX Railroad tracks.